mesosphere/marathon/docs/docs/command-line-flags.md

 You can configure how long Marathon waits for the first `TASK_STAGING` update.

 * <span class="label label-default">v0.11.0</span> `--task_launch_confirm_timeout` (Optional.
 Default: 300000 (5 minutes)):
   Time, in milliseconds, to wait for a task to enter the `TASK_STAGING` state before killing it.
+Also see `--task_launch_timeout`.

 When the task launch requests in Marathon change because an app definition changes or a backoff delay is overdue, Marathon can request all available offers from Mesos again -- even those that it has recently rejected.
 To avoid